 - To offer a healthy counselling relationship to enable counselees to work through their concerns.
 This will be through good listening and counselling skills, notably, reflective listening and the use of appropriate questions.

 - To facilitate the counsellee in beginning, progressing and appropriately ending the counselling relationship.

 - To treat each counsellee with respect, empathy and honesty.
 Each counsellor can also use skills and knowledge from their own learning that they believe will most benefit the client.

 - To have high regard for counsellees’ autonomy, respecting counsellees’ choices and freedom to live their own life.

 - Will maintain confidentiality within good counselling practice:

 - Counsellors may only share issues with anonymity for their own supervision.

 - To clarify duration (usually about an hour) and frequency of appointments.

 - Willing to consider referral within or outside of Reach if their own limitations or availability is realised.

 - Willing to communicate their training, experience, qualification and any counselling limitations where appropriate.

 - Will maintain all respectful boundaries.
-Not to give advice or normally act on behalf of counsellees, though appropriate suggestions may be offered.
+Will not give advice or normally act on behalf of counsellees, though appropriate suggestions may be offered.